apache/fluo-examples/README.md

 where:

-input dir    = A directory with file created by io.fluo.stress.trie.Generate node size    = Size of node in bits which must be a divisor of 32/64 tmp dir      = This command runs two map reduce jobs and needs an intermediate directory to store data. num reducers = Number of reduce task map reuduce job should run
+input dir    = A directory with file created by stresso.trie.Generate node size    = Size of node in bits which must be a divisor of 32/64 tmp dir      = This command runs two map reduce jobs and needs an intermediate directory to store data. num reducers = Number of reduce task map reuduce job should run